leitingzhang/leitingzhang.github.io/_pages/about.md

 # News

+### 2024.08.22
+Our invited Perspective paper, "Mastering Proton Activities in Aqueous Batteries", was accepted in a special issue of Advanced Materials to celebrate the 30th anniversary of The Hong Kong University of Science and Technology.
+[Link](https://doi.org/10.1002/adma.202407852)

+### 2024.08.18
+Leiting gave an invited talk at the Energy Lectureship Award Symposium of the ACS Fall 2024 meeting in Denver, CO.
+[Photo](https://leitingzhang.github.io/images/aboutpic/IMG_5540.jpg)

 ### 2024.08.15
 We have a 4-year fully funded PhD position (MSCA COFUND PRISMAS project) available.
 The project aims to develop combined synchrotron XRD–XAS analysis protocols to study next-generation batteries.
 Deadline for application: September 2nd, 2024.
 Look forward to talented students joining us!
 [Link](https://uu.varbi.com/what:job/jobID:746942/)

+### 2024.08.09
+A paper that Leiting contributed to, "Achieving High-Voltage Stability in Li-Rich Ni-Rich Oxides with Local W/Ni(Li) Superstructure", was accepted by Advanced Energy Materials.
+[Link](https://doi.org/10.1002/aenm.202402793)

 ### 2024.08.05
 Our invited review paper, "Online Acoustic Emission Sensing of Rechargeable Batteries: Technology, Status, and Prospects", was accepted by the Journal of Materials Chemistry A. Congratulations to Inti (first author) and all collaborators (Linköping University, Hong Kong Polytechnic University, and Volvo Cars)!
 [Link](https://doi.org/10.1039/d4ta04571h)